cceh/m-salt-api/doc/src/index.rst

 ====== ============== ===========================================

 Different dictionaries may have adopted different transliteraton schemes.
-The client needs to know which transliterations the server offers for articles and which it accepts for queries.
+The client needs to know which transliterations the server accepts for queries, and whicht transliteration was used in the server's answers.

 See also: https://en.wikipedia.org/wiki/Devanagari_transliteration